 Researcher-Clinician Partnership Program

-The Researcher-Clinician Partnership Program (RCP2) is uniquely designed to greatly enhance the effectiveness of connecting point-of-care clinicians in the senior care sector with university-based researchers to collaboratively design, test and validate innovative products, services or health practices in aging and brain health in a real-world care setting.
+The Researcher-Clinician Partnership Program (RCP2) is uniquely designed to greatly enhance the effectiveness of connecting point-of-care clinicians in the seniors’ care sector with university-based researchers to collaboratively design, test and validate innovative products, services or health practices in aging and brain health in a real-world care setting.
 Through RCP2, CABHI will provide up to $500,000 in funding per project to support those project costs directly associated with the trial testing of an innovative solution at an advanced stage of development within an aging population group in North America.
 Funding will be provided directly to the host institution employing the principal Investigators of the qualifying projects.
-All projects must be completed within a 12 to 18 month period.
-Note that each submission must be composed of a collaborative teams of researchers, clinicians, educators, industry partners and/or end-users located worldwide.
-Each team must include at least one clinician and one researcher; one of whom must be identified as the principal Investigator on the project and employed by an institution that is a Canada Revenue Agency qualified donee located in Canada.
+All projects must be completed within a 12 to 15 month period.
+Note that each submission must be composed of a collaborative team of researchers, clinicians, educators, industry partners and/or end-users located worldwide.
+Each team must include at least one clinician and one researcher, one of whom must be identified as the principal investigator on the project and employed by an institution that is a Canada Revenue Agency-qualified donee located in Canada.

 Industry Innovation Partnership Program

-The Industry Innovation Partnership Program is intended to accelerate the evaluation and adoption of innovative products and services that address the needs of aging adults and the challenges presented by an aging population.
-CABHI invites companies from around the world to apply for the opportunity to trial their solutions with leading seniors care organizations from across North America.
-Successful applicants will be partnered with one or more seniors care organizations and their pilot project receive up-to $500,000 (CAD) in matching-fund support.
-Projects must last between 12-15 months and commence by August 2018.
+The Industry Innovation Partnership Program (I2P2) is intended to accelerate the evaluation and adoption of innovative products and services that address the needs of aging adults and the challenges presented by an aging population.
+CABHI invites companies from around the world to apply for the opportunity to trial their solutions with leading seniors’ care organizations from across North America.
+Successful applicants will be partnered with one or more seniors’ care organizations and their pilot project will receive up to $500,000 (CAD) in matching fund support.
+Projects must last between 12 to 15 months.
 It is expected that through this testing process, companies will be able to derive scientific evidence and user validation for their products or services, which is then intended to provide a stronger foundation for future uptake of their products or services by seniors’ care organizations.
 Applicants must have a matured product or service that they would like to test with older adults at a North American trial partner.

 Canada-Israel Collaboration Program

-CABHI and IIA invite interested Israeli companies to submit applications to refine and validate their brain health and seniors’ care products or services.
+CABHI and the Israel Innovation Authority (IIA) invite interested Israeli companies to submit applications to refine and validate their brain health and seniors’ care products or services.
 Our program is designed to help commercial organizations derive scientific evidence that their solution significantly impacts key challenges in seniors’ care.
-IIA and CABHI are seeking to help Israeli firms get the evidence they need to develop products or services that address the needs of an aging population.
+CABHI and IIA are seeking to help Israeli firms get the evidence they need to develop products or services that address the needs of an aging population.
 Progressive companies applying to this program will recognize the importance of scientific evidence to the long-term success of their products or services in improving the quality of life of older adults.